COE premiums end higher in latest bidding exercise

 - Posted 24 Feb 2017 16:07

-SINGAPORE: Certificate of Entitlement (COE) premiums ended higher across the board on Friday (Feb 24), including premiums for motorcycles which were up from S$6,412 to S$6,801.
+SINGAPORE: Certificate of Entitlement (COE) premiums ended higher across the board on Friday (Feb 24), including premiums for motorcycles which were up from S$6,412 to S$6,801 - the highest since last January.

 This is the first bidding exercise since a new tiered tax system for motorcycles was announced during Monday's Budget statement, which makes it more expensive to purchase high-end motorbikes.